 Art History 101

 Mirror mirror on the wall, who’s the fairest of them all?
-Self-portraits are closely tied with the existence of mirrors.
-Although mirrors have existed since antiquity, during the renaissance cheaper and better mirrors made in Venice came onto the market.
+Self-portraits are closely tied to the existence of mirrors.
+Although mirrors have existed since antiquity, during the Renaissance cheaper and better mirrors made in Venice came onto the market.
 This was one of the reasons why artists wanted to start painting their own likenesses.
-Here are some of the most important self-portraits from art history, you should definitely get to know.
+Here are some of the most important self-portraits from art history you should definitely get to know.

 A self-portrait is a mirror revealing an artist’s mind.
 It is a highly subjective image since the artist reveals to the viewer only what he wants to reveal.
-Thanks to self-portraits we can experience how the artists saw themselves.
+Thanks to self-portraits we can see how artists chose to represent themselves.

 1. Albrecht Dürer

-This famous painting is the second self-portrait Dürer made.
-He engages the viewer directly while wearing an expensive fur trimmed coat.
+This famous painting is the second self-portrait Albrecht Dürer made.
+He engages the viewer directly while wearing an expensive fur-trimmed coat.
 On the left, we see his signature and the date of the piece.
 On the right there is an inscription that reads:

-With this painting Dürer strives to display his artistic proficiency but also present his interest in humanist values.
+In this painting, Dürer strives to display his artistic proficiency but also present his interest in humanist values.
 The elaborate coat shows his high status.
 During the Renaissance artists were publicly elevated from mere anonymous craftsmen to creators.
 The most striking parts of this painting are the painter’s gaze and his hands, the tools of his trade.
 Moreover, since hands are fiendishly difficult to paint, he displays his superior skills as well.
-The frontal, symmetrical, pose reminds us of images of Christ.
+The frontal, symmetrical pose reminds us of images of Christ as Salvator Mundi.
 On the one hand, Dürer wants to remind us that man was created in God’s image and that his talent is God-given.
 On the other hand, he professes his humanist principles, where symmetry and harmony are most important.

 2. Raphael and Michelangelo